nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 Multiprotocol Service Layer (MPSL)
 ==================================

-The following known issues and limitations have been moved from :ref:`MPSL's changelog <nrfxlib:mpsl_changelog>` for the |NCS| v1.4.0 release.

 .. rst-class:: v1-4-0 v1-3-2 v1-3-1 v1-3-0 v1-2-1 v1-2-0

 DRGN-6362: Do not use the synthesized low frequency clock source